 12 Helpful / 0 Not

-Pros: -A course that has had a makeover and realignment on a community college campus.
+-A course that has had a makeover and realignment on a community college campus.
 The course is a combination of woods, water carry, open holes, and street play.
-There is an elevated tee shot, upslope and downslope fairways, and some roller baskets.
+There is an elevated tee shot, upslope and downslope fairways, and some roller greens.
 O.B comes into play mostly on the street holes.

 -The realignment consisted of a relocation of the 1st hole to an isolated part of campus and away from a pre-school playground, and the 15th hole to old #14 eliminating the risk of hitting someone in a garden/bench area.
 The two previous holes for street play were stretched out to three holes, making the play more manageable and less risk of hitting a car. #18 has been stretch out.
 Except for 17and 18, all holes have been re-numbered. #17 is the only hole untouched.
 IMO far better flow, more manageable and less interaction with the college population.
 It looks like the realignment and changes were completed June 2021.